 In 2017 we published the last book from this imprint and completed the set of music CDs.
 None of the out-of-print titles will now be reprinted or re-edited.
 A number of factors are at work in this decision: changes in the nature of the book trade, economics, age, weariness.
 There are still numbers of some books in the warehouse.
-We will go on selling these through trade channels via our distributor in the UK, as well as directly from this website.
+We will go on selling books and CDs directly from this website.
 Meanwhile the website will continue to publish articles and materials on the themes established in the journal.

 The first book issued by Hyphen Press, in 1980, was Norman Potter’s What is a designer.
 It set out an approach that we tried to maintain.
 Without a question mark in the title, the book proposes as much as it asks and answers.
 It suggests that design is an activity, a verb rather than a noun, and that design is illuminated by literature, art, music.
 At the same time, Norman Potter suggested, design means technique, craft skills, human interactions, and assimilation of information; the book included lists of useful addresses, with telephone numbers.